nico1080/OBD-LCD-display-for-PSA/README.md

 - Same thing for sequence 2 (screen 200 & 201)
 - A last long press will make you go back seq 0

-For Hardware you will needed//Hardware:
+For Hardware you will need:
-- Arduino
+- Arduino (I used nano)
 - MCP2515 can module
 - TFT_ILI9341 3.2 LCD display
+- OBD 16 pin connector
+- 5V power supply

 I also 3D printed a case for the electronic but my design is not perfect